thisismetis/Metis_Fundamentals/pair_programming_guidelines/README.md

-Guidlines for pair programming
+# Pair Programming Intro and Guidelines

-# Pair "Drivers"
+## Pair "Drivers"

 For each pair, use this to help you decide who will be the "driver" (i.e., the typer or coder) for the pair problem: